-operating system system name binary archive file

-MS-DOS, PC-DOS: dos386 dos386.zip

-MS Windows 3.1 dos386 win31.zip

-MS Windows NT (Intel): win32 win 32.zip

-MS Windows 95/98: win32 win 32.zip

-MS Windows NT (DEC Alpha): alphant alphant.zip
+operating system system name binary archive file MS Windows NT (Intel): win32 win32.zip MS Windows 95/98/2000/XP: win32 win32.zip MS Windows NT (DEC Alpha): alphant alphant.zip

 REDUCE is based on Standard LISP, and this version requires the availability of Portable Standard Lisp (PSL), version 4.2.
 The PSL files necessary to run REDUCE are included on the system CD-ROM.
 This is not however a complete PSL system and in particular does not include PSL sources.
 A complete PSL, if needed, is available separately from the Konrad-Zuse-Zentrum; contact: